hemio-ev/yamsql/docs/basic/Schema.rst

 Schema
 ======

 A database can contain several *schemas* where each schema can contain objects like tables and functions potentially with identical names without conflicting.
-Thus, schemas schare similarities with the concept of namespaces.
+Thus, schemas share similarities with the concept of namespaces.

 YamSql schema definitions consist of a folder which shares it's name with the schema.
 The folder must contain a ``schema.yml`` file.